parth1993/tsai-eva6/Assignments/S6/README.md

     - [Network with Group Normalization + L1](https://github.com/amanjain487/tsai-eva6/tree/main/Assignments/S6#1-network-with-group-normalization--l1)
     - [Network with Layer Normalization + L2](https://github.com/amanjain487/tsai-eva6/tree/main/Assignments/S6#2-network-with-layer-normalization--l2)
     - [Network with L1 + L2 + BN](https://github.com/amanjain487/tsai-eva6/tree/main/Assignments/S6#3-network-with-l1--l2--bn)

+# About Our Code
+- [S6_Normalization_Techniques.ipynb](https://github.com/amanjain487/tsai-eva6/blob/main/Assignments/S6/S6_Normalization_Techniques.ipynb) file performs the following:
+    - Loads mnist data and creates train and test dataloader
+    - Imports model from model.py
+    - Defines train, test and eval loops
+    - Define three models with different optimizers, loss and normalization.
+    - Train three different models with different params
+    - Collect accuracy and losses for all three and plot evaluation actual vs predicted images (for wrongly classified mnist class).
+    - Plot training and test losses and accuracies for three different models
+- [model.py](https://github.com/amanjain487/tsai-eva6/blob/main/Assignments/S6/model.py) file performs the following:
+    - Defines a common Net() class for different normalization.
+It takes in input param which is type of normalization and creates a classification with earlier best performing model with multiple conv blocks.
+    - Defines a function to club conv layer with different normalization when normalization type is provided as argument.

 # Normalization & Types
 - In general, a normalization layer will try to mean-center and make feature maps have unit-variance.